mikrono/tModLoaderWiki_kr_ko/Useful-Vanilla-Fields.md

 * immune; bool

 Gives the player immunity.
-He cannot be hurt.
+He cannot be hurt by being hit.

-* immuneNoBlink; bool
+* immuneAlpha; int

-Gives the player immunity.
-He cannot be hurt.
-Doesn't have the visual effect of being immune.
+Set to 0 to prevent blinking when immune.

 * magicCrit; int